 Anti-inflammatories : Ac joint pain is usually due to inflammation, either due to trauma or arthritis.
 Oral and/or injectable steroids are the fastest way to treat inflammation.
 Ice, rest and nsaid's ate also very helpful treatments, but may take a little longer to work.
 Sometimes therapy or even surgery may be needed.
 See a board certified orthopaedic surgeon for evaluation and treatment. ...Read moreSee 1 more doctor answer

 Ra v oa.
 Hands: oa affects distal joints more commonly and the base of the thin while ra affects the large knuckles and the distal ulna initially.
 It's more complex than this but this is a good starting point.
 Oa tends to have prominent Binet joints while ra.
 Boggy inflamed joints or tendons ...Read more

 - Talk to a doctor live online for free

 - How to treat arthritis?

-- How to treat steam burns on hand?
+- How to treat numbness in hands?

-- How to treat a steam burn on hand?
+- How to treat sprained hand?